enkidevs/curriculum/python-playground-questions/python-playground-core/even-or-odd/even-or-odd.md

 Start by creating a variable that stores the number of spheres.

-Then, use a flow control statement along with the appropriate arithmetic operator to check if it is even or odd.
+Then, use a flow control statement and the appropriate arithmetic operator to check if it is even or odd.

 Finally, print the message along with the result.